I finally got to see Vladimir Guerrero Jr. play. Unfortunately, that lasted only a half-inning.

 Whitecaps outfielder Danny Woodrow was added to the Eastern Division team for the Midwest League All-Star Game.
 There are now seven Whitecaps players on the roster, with the others being infielders Josh Lester and Blaise Salter, outfielder Jake Robson, and pitchers Austin Sodders, Gregory Soto and Jason Foley.

 This is my first trip back to Lansing since the team completed a multi-year renovation of its stadium.
 Among other things, apartments were added to the outfield area, changing the look and feel of the entire park.

-I’ll be writing more about the ballpark changes in an upcoming post, but in the meantime, here’s a photographic sneak peek:
+I’ll be writing more about the ballpark changes in a future post, but in the meantime, here’s a photographic sneak peek: